 - Certain medications, such as benzodiazepines

-Head injuries, such as those sustained in car accidents, can lead to confusion and problems remembering new information, especially in the early stages of recovery — but usually don't cause severe amnesia.
+Head injuries that cause a concussion, whether from a car accident or sports, can lead to confusion and problems remembering new information.
+This is especially common in the early stages of recovery.
+But head injuries usually don't cause severe amnesia.

 Another rare type of amnesia, called dissociative (psychogenic) amnesia, stems from emotional shock or trauma, such as being the victim of a violent crime.
 In this disorder, a person may lose personal memories and autobiographical information, but usually only briefly.

 - Amnesias.
 The Merck Manual for Health Care Professionals. http://www.merckmanuals.com/professional/neurologic_disorders/function_and_dysfunction_of_the_cerebral_lobes/amnesias.html.
 Accessed June 18, 2014.

 - Aminoff MJ, et al. Clinical Neurology.
 8th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=66.
 Accessed June 18, 2014.